What do you mean is it a different Trump doing this speech?

 And it's turned everybody off.

-It's become predictable, and worst of all, it isn't believable.
+And worst of all, it isn't believable.

-And you wonder after where's the real guy here?
+And you wonder after, where's the real guy here?

-Where why why why does every position sound identical?
+Why does every position sound identical?

 Being staged managed, you see, gives power to the consultants.